 Human Rights

-The establishment of a Human Rights Council to replace the Commission on Human Rights has been decided by the World Leaders in the September 2005 Summit in New York.
-Following several months of negotiations, the UN General Assembly with an overwhelming majority of 170 countries established a standing subsidiary body, the “Human Rights Council”, in March 2006, (Res A/60/251), with a view to promote human rights and to provide effective and genuine protection to the victims of human rights violations.
+The establishment of the Human Rights Council (HRC) to replace the Commission on Human Rights has been decided by the World Leaders in the September 2005 Summit in New York.
+Following several months of negotiations, the UN General Assembly with an overwhelming majority of 170 countries established the Human Rights Council, in March 2006, (Res A/60/251), with a view to promote human rights and to provide effective and genuine protection to the victims of human rights violations.

 During its first year, the Human Rights Council concentrated its activities on exploring and setting forth the modalities of the different components of the institution-building process, such as the Universal Periodic Review, the improvement and review of the systems of Special Procedures, the establishment of the experts’ Advisory Committee, the reform of the Complaints Procedure, the definition of an agenda and an annual program of work, as well as the establishment of its rules of procedures and its methods of work.
 The culmination of this development has been the adoption, by consensus, by the Human Rights Council on June 18, 2007 of the President’s text on Institution Building.
 This set of documents provides for the necessary base for the Council to continue its activities within a well-structured framework, aimed at addressing effectively human rights in all countries.